revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/JavaBasics.md

 ---

-62. super class of all java classes.
+60. What is the super class of all java classes?

 <details><summary><b> Show Answer</b></summary>